Frequently Asked Questions

 How do I know which courses will be offered each semester?

-Each semester Reynolds publishes a Schedule of Classes, and can be viewed online.
+Each semester Reynolds publishes a Class Schedule, and can be viewed online.

 What are TBA and Staff in the Schedule?